How to Manage Quarantine Weight Gain

 Everything feels pretty overwhelming right now, but it’s important not to give up on your health.
 Make a few small changes now, and you’ll see some positive changes in the weeks ahead.
 Of course, if you want some help along the way, meeting (virtually!) with a registered dietitian is a great way to get a nutrition plan tailored to your specific needs.

-Remember: No one is going to remember 2020 as the year that their friend put on a few pounds.
+Remember: We're all doing the best we can navigating through the pandemic.
 Be kind to yourself as you take steps to get back into a healthier routine.